gustavom2998/engineering_notes/courses/data_lakes_on_aws/week_1.md

 ### Data Warehouse

-- System for reporting and data analysis
+- System for reporting and data analysis.
-- Core for BI
+- Core for BI.
-- Central repository of integrated data from one or more sources
+- A central repository of integrated data from one or more sources.

 ### Differences

-1. Schema on Write vs Schema on Read
+1. Schema on Write vs Schema on Read.
-2. SQL vs Programming
+2. SQL vs Programming.
-3. Structured vs Unstructured Data
+3. Structured vs Unstructured Data.

-- They aren't the same thing
+- They aren't the same thing.
-- Should be used together
+- Should be used together.
-- Ingestion into data lake then store cleaned data into Warehouse
+- Ingestion into data lake then store cleaned data into Warehouse.
-- Data warehouses may be faster because of structured data
+- Data warehouses may be faster because of structured data.
-- One isn't better than the other for all use cases
+- One isn't better than the other for all use cases.

 ## Sample Architectures

 ### Insights from Web Servers

-- Number of Web servers
+- There are several Web servers.
-- Amazon Kinesis Agent can be used to send data
+- Amazon Kinesis Agent can be used to send data.
-- Kinesis Firehose (ingestion service) receives data
+- Kinesis Firehose (ingestion service) receives data.
-- Data is stored on Amazon S3
+- Data is stored on Amazon S3.
-- Amazon Athena can be used to process and analyze data stored on S3
+- Amazon Athena can be used to process and analyze data stored on S3.

 > You pay for data in multiple points in this setup.
 You pay the fee for moving data with Kinesis, you pay for creating the S3 objects.
 You also pay for reading the S3 objects, and you pay for analysing those objects with Athena.
 This can be quite expensive if you don't carefully manage object sizes and counts well (Happened to me).